mvk24/AGRI-TECH/README.md

 <br/>

-Download and Install req
+Download and Install required packages.

-ired packages.

 To run the server: